hfahrudin/doc_dup_det/README.md

-# hap_dup_det: Prototype Duplicate Detection Service
+# doc_dup_det: Prototype Duplicate Detection Service
 This prototype detects potential duplicate content using embeddings and similarity comparison.
 It is served as an API using **FastAPI**, fully **dockerized**, and uses **FAISS** as the vector store for simplicity.

 ## Overview